supabase/supabase/packages/ui/tailwind-theming.md

 Supabase is migrating to use tailwind classes that use CSS properties.
 This is to support the concept of theming, so that:

-1. It is easy for the team to update the theme without changing 100s of files
+1. It is easy for the team to update the theme without changing 100s of files.
-2. We could offer custom or additional themes in future
+2. We could offer custom or additional themes in future.

 ## Primitives